 The cost of a new heating and air conditioning system varies widely.
-This guide covers all the details including Low, High and Average costs, plus important details about installation and accessories.
+This guide covers all the details including Low, High, and Average costs, plus the important details about installation and accessories.

 Let’s dig into the numbers.
 The first table covers complete systems.
 Tables below provide more cost detail and comparison to other heating and air conditioning options.

-The cost of equipment, liability insurance, workman’s compensation insurance and travel, contractor’s overhead expenses, plus fair profit are included.
+* The cost of equipment, liability insurance, worker’s compensation insurance and travel, contractor’s overhead expenses, plus fair profit are included.